-How to protect your WordPress site from hackers in 9 steps
+How to protect your WordPress website from hackers in 9 steps

-When it comes to website management, prevention is better than cure.
+When it comes to website management, best practices emphasize that prevention is better than cure.
 Rather than expend time worrying HOW the hack occurred, proceed with preventive measures, and elimination of any traces that might be left behind.

-Note: its helpful to run two browser windows so I can monitor the cPanel changes on the live website site so you know if anything breaks as you work through.
+Note: it’s helpful to run two browser windows so you can monitor the cPanel changes on the live website site so you know if anything breaks as you work through the changes.

 1 – Start in the Hosting Account Control Panel

 Change the account password: In your cPanel, Plesk, SPanel, Hsphere control panel,